Home Buyer Rebates: How to Get Cash Back in 2025

 You also have better odds of negotiating with your agent to give you a home buyer rebate if you’ve done some legwork for them, like if you’ve already found the home you want to purchase.

-Remember, “whether a real estate agent is willing to provide a rebate is [only] one factor that home buyers should consider in selecting an agent,” Stephen Brobeck says.
 You should also assess prospective agents based on their experience, how well they know the area where you’re looking to buy a home, and their online reviews from previous clients.

 How much can I save with a home buyer rebate?

-How much you can save with a home buyer rebate depends on what your agent is willing to offer you and the final sale price of the home that you buy.
+Your savings depend on what your agent is willing to offer you and the final sale price of the home that you buy.
 But let’s look at an example to get a ballpark idea of how much money you can save.

 In practice, your actual rebate amount will vary based on several factors: